jaxendutta/kwc-ev-charging-network-opt/README.md

 $$

 where:
-- $w_j$ is the population weight at demand point j
+- $w_j$ is the population-weighted demand at point j (incorporating EV adoption, infrastructure quality, population density, transit access, and infrastructure age)
-- $\lambda_1, \lambda_2, \lambda_3$ are objective weights in the form of percentages for L3 coverage, L2 coverage, and cost respectively
+- $\lambda_1, \lambda_2, \lambda_3$ are objective weights (as percentages) for L3 coverage, L2 coverage, and cost respectively
 - $\lambda_1 + \lambda_2 + \lambda_3 = 100$
 - $\lambda_1, \lambda_2, \lambda_3 > 0$